-As we prepare to celebrate the 242nd anniversary of the signing of the Declaration of Independence, let us look back at how Westerly celebrated the American Centennial on July 4, 1876.
+As we celebrate the 244th anniversary of the signing of the Declaration of Independence, let us look back at how Westerly celebrated the American Centennial on July 4, 1876.

 Leading up to the big day, it was apparent to all that there should be a momentous celebration.
 In the weeks prior to July 4, the Westerly Town Council voted and approved several measures, including granting permission to Everett Barnes and others to “ring handbells on the streets of this village on the morning of July 4, 1876 from 4-5 p.m or longer.”